campbe13/py360-2023/TipsandTricksFunctions.md

 # Functions

+copy & run the code snippets here to see the results for yourself

 ## Some gotchas
 Functions are isolated blocks of code designed to be single use
 ### they must be defined before they are used